-Moving heavy objects is serious work, especially when it comes to lugging items such as appliances, steel safes or armoires up or down a set of stairs.
+Moving heavy objects is serious work, especially when it comes to lugging items such as large mattresses, appliances, steel safes or armoires up or down a set of stairs.
 If you don't have a dozen NFL linebackers at your disposal, you'll need some moving equipment designed to secure the load and help you safely navigate the stairs.

 Hand Truck Use